-- 3.1 All agreed works will need to be undertaken prior to the main construction activities commencing and so that tree protection fencing can be erected in the positions demonstrated on the Tree Protection Plans. - 3.2 A number of trees may require facilitation pruning in the form of crown lifting to allow for the erection of the protective fencing in the correct positions.
-Where this is necessary, the Tree Protection Plan has been annotated with a working methodology.
-Those trees which will be removed to facilitate the approved development layout are not detailed within the appendix. - 3.3 All tree works undertaken will comply with British Standard 3998 'Tree Work Recommendations' (2010) and be carried out by skilled tree surgeons preferably those approved by the Arboricultural Association (AA).
+- 3.1 All agreed works will need to be undertaken prior to the main construction activities commencing and so that tree protection fencing can be erected in the positions demonstrated on the Tree Protection Plans. - 3.2 Where headwalls are within areas of trees and vegetation to be removed will be clearly marked by the ACoW.
+A number of trees may require facilitation pruning in the form of crown lifting to allow for the erection of the protective fencing in the correct positions.
+Where this is necessary, the Tree Protection Plan has been annotated with a working methodology. - 3.3 All tree works undertaken will comply with British Standard 3998 'Tree Work Recommendations' (2010) and be carried out by skilled tree surgeons preferably those approved by the Arboricultural Association (AA).
 The AA is the recognised authority for certification of tree work contractors.
 To become an Approved Contractor a company must satisfy the Associations Professional Committee of its consistently high standard of tree work. - 3.4 All vegetation and, particularly, woody vegetation proposed for clearance should be removed outside of the bird-breeding season (March September inclusive) as all birds are protected under the Wildlife and Countryside Act, 1981 (as amended) whilst on the nest.
 Where this is not possible, vegetation should be checked for the presence of nesting birds prior to removal by an experienced ecologist.